List of World Heritage Sites in Ireland

+There are two other UNESCO World Heritage Sites in Ireland, both of these being in Northern Ireland.
+They are the Giant's Causeway and Gracehill Moravian Settlement, both in County Antrim.

 World Heritage Sites

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.